Last Updated on: 21st October 2023, 09:15 pm

-While bed, pillow, and sleep technology constantly evolve, the idea of sleeping in a bed dates back millions of years.
-The earliest humans imitated the sleeping habits of apes, building makeshift beds from leaves, grass, and plant life.
+The concept of sleeping in a bed dates back millions of years.
+The earliest humans imitated the sleeping habits of apes, creating makeshift beds from leaves, grass, and plants.

 While we can’t be certain how long the earliest humans would sleep and in what position, it’s assumed that early man rested 5 to 7 hours each night and slept on their side, similar to wild simians.